EpicEric/sandhole/book/src/advanced_uses.md

 SHA256:bwf4FDtNeZzFv8xHBzHJwRpDRxssCll8w2tCHFC9n1o
 ```

-Then, add the following entries to your DNS (assuming that your domain is `my.domain.net`):
+Then, add the following entries to your DNS (assuming that your custom domain is `my.domain.net`):

 | Type  | Domain                              | Data                                                          |
 | ----- | ----------------------------------- | ------------------------------------------------------------- |